-1. Start your day with an Italian Breakfast
+1. Start your day 3 in Florence with an Italian Breakfast

 Start your last day of your Florence 3-day Itinerary, by enjoying a traditional Italian coffee and pastry.
 You will find plenty of amazing and very charming cafés and patisseries to consider around the city.
 Here are only a few options that I recommend you to try: